FEUP-ESOF-2020-21/open-cx-t6g4-the-five-engineers/docs/README.md

 Given that I have the app and I'm logged in as an organizer.
  When I want to access and/or modify all the information about the conference's events.
-Then the app should display all the conferences briefly and allow me to tap on them in order to see their events and to possibly add,alter or remove them.
+Then the app should display all the conferences briefly and allow me to tap on them in order to see their events and to possibly add, modify or remove them.